Computer Science

 Department of Computer Science

 The Computer Science program offers an undergraduate education that promotes lifelong intellectual growth and prepares students for professional careers and advanced study.
-The program is grounded in the principles, theories, and application of the science of computing with a special emphasis in the areas of Big Data Analytics and Software Development.
+The program is grounded in the principles, theories, and application of the science of computing with special emphasis in the areas of Big Data Analytics and Software Development.

-Students will develop the ability to effectively apply discipline knowledge to solve real-world problems, adapt as the field changes and make ethical decisions.
-The curriculum provides the foundations of team skills, and allows students to improve their interpersonal skills and professional attitudes.
+Students will develop the ability to effectively apply discipline knowledge to solve real-world problems, adapt as the field changes, and make ethical decisions.
+The curriculum provides the foundations of team skills and allows students to improve their interpersonal skills and professional attitudes.
 Students will have an opportunity to participate in an internship and in undergraduate research.

 Faculty

-Elena Braynova, Department Chair, Professor (2003), M.S.
-State University of New York Buffalo; M.S.,Ph.D.
-Moscow State University Russia
+Elena Braynova, Department Chair, Professor (2003), M.S., State University of New York, Buffalo; M.S., Ph.D., Moscow State University, Russia

-Karl R. Wurst, Professor (1999), B.S.
-Central Connecticut State University; M.S.,Ph.D.
-University of Connecticut
+Karl R. Wurst, Professor (1999), B.S., Central Connecticut State University; M.S., Ph.D., University of Connecticut

 Courses